 Status Information: Status information is provided by the SONIC-T Controller on the RXLED, TXLED, COLED, LINKLED, and POLED outputs as described in the pin description table.
-These outputs (Figure 3-4), which are open drain, are suitable for driving status LEDs.
+These outputs (Figure 3-4) are suitable for driving status LEDs.

 FIGURE 3-4.
 Typical SONIC-T LED Connection